hanwenzhang123/fullstack-note/01-note/README.md

 - a function passed into another function as an argument, and run after another function has finished.
 - this function will be executed later only after this another function has finished executing
 - JS is synchronous single threaded language, but with callback functions, we can perform async task.
-- great for async calls, handle something after something else has been completed, enforce the order of operation that we want (e.g., Event listeners make use of this)
+- great for async calls, handle something after something else has been completed, enforcing the order of operation that we want (e.g., Event listeners make use of this)

 ```js
 function greeting(name) {